Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 </Event>
 ``````

-### Eventkey Aliases
+#### Eventkey Aliases
 Long eventkeys with many `.` seperations are common, so hayabusa will use aliases to make them easier to work with.
 Aliases are defined in the `config\eventkey_alias.txt` file.
 This file is a CSV file made up of `alias` and `event_key` mappings.
 You can rewrite the rule above as shown below with aliases making the rule easier to read.

 ``````
 detection:
     selection:
+        Channel: System
         EventID: 7040
-        Channel: System
+    condition: selection
 ``````

+#### Caution: Undefined Eventkey Aliases
+Not all eventkey aliases are defined in `config\eventkey_alias.txt`.
+If you are not getting the correct data in the `output`(Alert details) message, and instead are getting results like `%EventID%`, then you need to update `config\eventkey_alias.txt` with a new alias.

 ### How to use XML attributes in conditions
-When Windows event logs are output in XML format, the XML attributes may have values set in them.
-In the example below, `Name` in `Provider Name` is an XML attribute.
+XML elements may have attributes set by adding a space to the element.
+For example, `Name` in `Provider Name` below is an XML attribute of the `Provider` element.

 ````````````
 <Event xmlns='http://schemas.microsoft.com/win/2004/08/events/event'>